nbaquino/cipherPollux/README.md

 ## Background
 The Pollux Cipher is a cryptographic method that involves encoding messages in a unique way.
 It was developed as a variant of the Morse code where each symbol is replaced by a group of three digits.
 This cipher is particularly interesting because of its simplicity and its historical use in secure communications.

+This project was developed as a machine problem for CMSC 191 - Computer Security and Intro to Cryptography.

 ## Approach
 Our approach to solving the Pollux Cipher involves a combination of digital signal processing and pattern recognition techniques.
 We use statistical analysis to decode the frequencies of the digits and map them back to their corresponding Morse code symbols.